In my practice, I offer moxibustion therapy (also known as “moxa”) to support my patients.

 The most frequent uses in my practice include:

-- patients with deficiency (especially qi, blood or yang deficiency)
+- patients with a deficiency diagnosis (especially qi, blood or yang deficiency)

-- in pregnancy, to support pregnant women with babies in breech position
+- in pregnancy, to support pregnant people with babies in breech position

 - painful menstrual periods